Open Materials 2024 (OMat24) Inorganic Materials Dataset and Models: Dataset statistics

 \section{Dataset statistics}

-Figures \ref{fig:omat-sub-natoms} shows histograms for the number of atoms per structure in the sub-datasets that make up the OMat24 dataset.
-Similarly figure \ref{fig:omat-sub-stats} shows the distributions of energy, forces and stress in the different sub-datasets.
+Figure \ref{fig:omat-sub-natoms} shows histograms for the number of atoms per structure in the sub-datasets that make up the OMat24 dataset.
+Similarly Figure \ref{fig:omat-sub-stats} shows the distributions of energy, forces and stress in the different sub-datasets.
 The number of atoms per system is shifted to largers sizes, since these structures were generated by tiling the unit cell of relaxed Alexandria structures.
 The rest of the distributions are concentrated at smaller sizes, as a direct result of the distribution in the Alexandria dataset shown in Figure \ref{fig:omat-overview}b in the main text.

 From Figure \ref{fig:omat-sub-stats} we can see that the AIMD portion of the dataset has a much narrower force and stress distribution compared to that of structures generated from rattled relaxations and rattled Boltzmann sampling.
 We also observe a shift to lower energies for structures generated using AIMD.